ABZB/Level-Recurver/Trainer Expander Readme.md

 		(1) Download and install AutoHotKey (https://www.autohotkey.com/).
 		(2) Download BWTE 2 (Black White Trainer Editor 2)

-	* Part B: Setting party sizes to 6
+	* Part B: Setting party sizes to minimum 3

 		(1) Extract a/0/9/1 and a/0/9/2